Haixing-Hu/vue3-class-component/README.md

   from [vue-facing-decorator].
 - It adopts the most recent (as of May 2023) [stage 3 proposal of JavaScript decorators] and [stage 3 proposal of JavaScript decorator metadata].
-- It offers commonly used decorators for class-style Vue components, such as `@Prop`, `@Watch`, `@Provide`, and `@Inject` (for more details, see the [Predefined Decorators](#predefined-decorators) section).
+- It offers a set of commonly used decorators for class-style Vue components, such as `@Prop`, `@Watch`, `@Provide`, and `@Inject` (for more details, see the [Predefined Decorators](#predefined-decorators) section).
 In essence, it combines the functionality of [vue-class-component] and [vue-property-decorator].
+- It has undergone extensive unit testing, achieving a remarkable 100% code coverage.
+- The code has undergone a complete rewrite, and the functionality of decorators has been redesigned for improved coherence and efficiency.

 ## Table of Contents